artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

       #
       ```

-    * Test the GPIO peripheral.
+    * Test the GPIO output buttons.

       The LEDs LD0-LD4 are connected to the GPIO output bits 0 to 4.